rezahedi/HighPaws-Buddies/README.md

 - [ ] Dark mode
 - [x] Pagination or infinite scroll (For the feed, comments, likes, or followers)
 - [ ] Use geoHash for locations
-- [ ] Update profile
+- [x] Update profile
 - [ ] Add profile banner

 ## Firebase Emulators for local development

-Used Firebase emulators for local development and to persist data in the Firestore, Auth & Storage emulators I used export import approuch.
+Used Firebase emulators for local development and to persist data in the Firestore, Auth & Storage emulators I used export import approach.

 To export/import data in `/firebase-export` I used the following commands and added them to the `package.json` scripts section for easy access.